SahilTChaudhary/sahiltchaudhary.github.io/_pages/about.md

 Here is my [Resume](http://sahiltchaudhary.github.io/files/Resume.pdf)!

-I am Sahil Chaudhary, a Master of Science in Mechanical Engineering graduate from Carnegie Mellon University, Pittsburgh, Pennsylvania, USA.
-My specialization lies in the vast and exciting field of Robotics.
-In particular, I am interested in all things at the intersection of Controls amd Planning, particularly for autonomous systems and field robotics.
+I am Sahil Chaudhary, a **Master of Science in Mechanical Engineering graduate from Carnegie Mellon University, Pittsburgh, Pennsylvania, USA**.
+My specialization lies in the vast and exciting field of **Robotics**.
+In particular, I am interested in all things at the intersection of **Controls amd Planning**, particularly for autonomous systems and field robotics.
 I invite you to explore my work and experiences that have shaped and defined my passion for the field.

-I wish to make a difference and contribute positively to society, and hence aid in the progress of mankind.
-I am seeking full-time roles in Robotics Software, Controls and Planning.
+I wish to make a difference and contribute positively to society, and hence aid in the progress of mankind. **I am seeking full-time roles in Robotics Software, Controls and Planning**.

 <h2>My Skillset</h2>
   * <b>Programming Languages:</b> C++, Python, MATLAB, Julia